Unity-Technologies/ml-agents/docs/Installation.md

 - Install Unity (2018.4 or later)
 - Install Python (3.6.1 or higher)
 - Clone this repository (Optional)
-  - Please note that if you do not clone the repository, then you will not be able to access the example environments and training configurations.
+  - __Note:__ If you do not clone the repository, then you will not be able to access the example environments and training configurations.
   Additionally, the [Getting Started Guide](Getting-Started.md) assumes that you have cloned the repository.